aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.15.1 ####
+- Bug fixes
+	- Avoid Exception in QueryAppointmentFolder when GlobalAppointmentID can't be accessed or is null, ticket #491.
+	- Make GeneralOptions window resizable and add scrollbar, avoids issues on low resolution devices.

 #### 2.15.0 ####
 - New features
 	- Huge performance improvements accessing Outlook folder data when nothing changed and avoid fetching all items, add general option to configure the folder query option.